If you’re interested in learning about animals with the best sense of smell, keep reading because we’ve compiled a fantastic list.

 They rely heavily on their keen sense of smell, which makes up for the fact that they have a limited capacity for hearing and poor vision.

-Even though they have a nose for detecting odors, their sensitivity to smell is thanks to a collection of organs found on the top of their mouths.
+Even though they have a nose for detecting odors, their sensitivity to smell is thanks to a collection of organs on top of their mouths.
 These organs are known as Jacobson’s (vomeronasal) organs.

 Their tongues are forked, so they have two prongs on each side that can attract odor molecules from the surrounding air.